quarksuite/legacy/API.md

 Once built, your tokens are completely ready to use.

-> Every build format and integration accepts the standard token dictionary format documented in the previous section.
+> Every build format and integration uses the standard token dictionary object.
+You can [read about the spec](tdspec) in the
+> usage documentation.
 The examples use the simplest possible dictionaries for demonstration.

 ### css